The Contortions You May Face From a Cheater

 A Final Reflection

-For those who have been betrayed: remember that these excuses are not reflections of your worth—they are reflections of the cheater’s inability to uphold respect and integrity in a relationship.
+For those who have been betrayed: remember that these excuses are not reflections of your worth.
+They are reflections of the cheater’s inability to uphold respect and integrity in a relationship.
 You deserve honesty, loyalty, and love that doesn’t come with conditions or manipulations.

-Infidelity is never justified—not by excuses, not by circumstances, and certainly not by contortions.
+Infidelity is never justified: Not by excuses, not by circumstances, and certainly not by contortions.

 Leave a Reply